 Science, Technology, Engineering and Maths (STEM), is based on the philosophy of teaching the four disciplines using an integrated approach, a cohesive learning paradigm based on real-world applications, rather than as separate discrete subjects.
-Many junior primary teachers are already doing this as subject integration underlines their daily teaching.
+Many junior primary teachers are already teaching this as subject integration underlines their daily teaching.
 So what do they need to do, to be considered teaching STEM?

 First of all, I don’t think they need to necessarily add stand alone STEM lessons into their curriculum, unless for design technology and they are programming STEM challenges (I’ll blog about this in a future post).
 What I do think junior primary teachers need to do though, is to start identifying and naming where STEM already exists in their program, and their literacy programs is a good place to begin.